Water remains the best for hydration when you have diabetes. Adding lemon juice can add some freshness without adding calories or sugar.

 DID YOU KNOW?

-During winter, you can count a black herbal tea with no honey or sugar as a glass of water.
+You can count a black herbal tea with no honey or sugar as a glass of water.
 Herbal teas that count are rooibos, camomile, peppermint and other herbal teas.
 Teas that contain caffeine, such as normal tea or green tea, won’t count as a water.

 Header image by FreePik